molomby/mol-backup-manager/README.md

 * sqlcmd -- Comes with MS SQL Server
 * The [SQL Server Maintenance Solution](http://ola.hallengren.com) scripts by Ola Hallengren -- Apply them to the master db

-If you're creating a specific MS SQL user that will be used to perform the backups (generall a good idea), they [may need the `sysadmin` server role](http://stackoverflow.com/questions/10366676/backup-permissions).
+If you're creating a specific MS SQL user that will be used to perform the backups (generally a good idea), they [may need the `sysadmin` server role](http://stackoverflow.com/questions/10366676/backup-permissions).

 ### Linux